You Do Not Need to Tolerate Sexual Harassment in the Workplace. Contact Our Attorneys Today

 Secondly, you can forward your complaint to the supervisors if the harassment does not stop.
 Moreover, you can also do this if you feel that the harassment might worsen if you confront the harasser.
 This procedure is formal, and most companies have included it in their employee protection policy.
 Ideally, it is advisable to follow this policy if you feel like you are getting harassed sexually.
 However, if there is no such policy in your workplace, consult on making a complaint on sexual harassment from the supervisor or the human resource department.
 In case you don't find help from this personnel, forward the issue to the companies' managers and the directors, ensuring that you follow all the protocols.
 Additionally, ensure all your complaints get documented for future reference.

-Many victims find this step difficult, and they make a massive mistake of skipping it, heading directly to the Los Angeles work harassment attorney.
-There, you will find a sexual harassment lawyer Los Angeles.
+Many victims find this step difficult, and they make a massive mistake of skipping it, heading directly to the Los Angeles workplace harassment attorney.
+There, you will find a sexual harassment lawyer in Los Angeles.
 Still, according to the Supreme Court, you may not have a chance to hold your company liable if you didn't give the company a chance to stop the harassment by making them aware through the employers’ complaint procedures.
-Thus, you should ensure that you complain within the company first before heading to the Los Angeles work harassment attorney.
+Thus, you should ensure that you complain within the company first before heading to the Los Angeles attorney for harassment on the job.
 Ensure that your company is aware either by approaching your supervisor, the human resource department, or the executives.
-Make use of the sexual assault lawyer in the workplace as well.
+Make use of the office sexual assault lawyer as well.

 Document Your Claims

 Essentially, the evidence is crucial.
 Therefore, it is necessary to document all your sexual harassment claims and actions.
-In case you forward your complaint to the government agency or the sexual harassment lawyer Los Angeles, you will have to prove what was happening to you.
+In case you forward your complaint to the government agency or the Los Angeles sexual harassment lawyer, you will have to prove what was happening to you.
 You will also have to provide any evidence of the actions you took to stop the harassment.
-Besides, the evidence is also crucial to the employment attorney Los Angeles representing the company.
+Besides, the evidence is also crucial to the employment attorney in Los Angeles representing the company.

 Ensure your harassment evidence is in detail as much as possible.
 If the harassment was through a text message or a letter via email, save it.
 If you felt unwelcomed through items posted at the notice board, put them down, and keep them with you.
 These items might be a joke, photos, or even offensive words used against you.
 Moreover, if you are not able to put them down, take a picture of them.
 Importantly, please note the dates when the harassment took place, and whether you received any unpleasant reaction when you took them down.